idarahu/DE-project/FinalReport.md

 13
 ```

-4. The unique ID is generated for each venue (field venue_ID).
-If the publication does not have information about the venue available, the 0 is used as a venue_ID.
+4. The unique ID is generated for each venue (field `venue_ID`).
+If the publication does not have information about the venue available, the 0 is used as a `venue_ID`.
-5. The TSV files ("venues_df.tsv" and "publications_df.tsv") needed for populating the tables "VENUES" and "PUBLICATIONS" in up-to-date DB are written.
-Additionally, the TSV file ("citing_pub.tsv"), where the publication ID and the DOIs of the publications that cite this publication, are recorded.
+5. The TSV files (`venues_df.tsv` and `publications_df.tsv`) needed for populating the tables "VENUES" and "PUBLICATIONS" in up-to-date DB are written.
+Additionally, the TSV file (`citing_pub.tsv`), where the publication ID and the DOIs of the publications that cite this publication, are recorded.
 (This file is required for the graph database.)

-During the task transform_arxiv_data, the field categories in "metadata_df.tsv" is used to map each publication with arXiv categories (stored in "arxiv_categories.csv").
-The received information is saved as file "publication2arxiv_df.tsv".
+During the task `transform_arxiv_data`, the field categories in `metadata_df.tsv` is used to map each publication with arXiv categories (stored in `arxiv_categories.csv`).
+The received information is saved as file `publication2arxiv_df.tsv`.
 In the end, arXiv categories are stored in up-to-date DB in the table "ARXIV_CATEGORIES" and mapping data in the table "PUBLICATION2ARXIV".
 ![image](https://user-images.githubusercontent.com/102286655/212534753-b0465734-6fc8-4227-9154-b7e119441f14.png)

-**Figure 7** Schema of the task transform_arxiv_data
+**Figure 7** Schema of the task `transform_arxiv_data`

-And last but not least, the following list explains the steps carried out during the task transform_authors_and_affiliations_data.
+And last but not least, the following list explains the steps carried out during the task `transform_authors_and_affiliations_data`.
-1. The relevant fields, such as publication_ID and  authors_parsed, are filtered out from "metadata_df.tsv".
+1. The relevant fields, such as `publication_ID` and `authors_parsed`, are filtered out from `metadata_df.tsv`.
-2. The field authors_parsed contains information about the authors' names.
-Therefore, it is processed (by using functions check_first_name_raw(first_name_raw_to_check) and parse_first_name(first_name_raw_to_parse)) to get the last and first names together with the abbreviation of each author's first name.
-Sometimes, this field also contains some extra suffixes of the name, such as Jr or II etc., which are also stored.
-(To check the extra suffixes, the function extra_or_affiliation(value1, value2) is employed.)
+2. The field `authors_parsed` contains information about the authors' names.
+Therefore, it is processed (by using functions `check_first_name_raw(first_name_raw_to_check)` and `parse_first_name(first_name_raw_to_parse)`) to get the last and first names together with the abbreviation of each author's first name.
+Sometimes, this field also contains some extra suffixes of the name, such as Jr or II *etc*., which are also stored.
+(To check the extra suffixes, the function `extra_or_affiliation(value1, value2)` is employed.)
 (At the end, these values are stored in up-to-date DB in the table "AUTHORS").
-3. The field authors_parsed can also include data about authors' affiliations.
-Thus, the function find_insitution_information(institution_name_raw, universites_lookup, cities_lookup) is called to find whether this raw data field matches any institution or location stored in the "universities_lookup.tsv" or "cities_lookup.tsv".
+3. The field `authors_parsed` can also include data about authors' affiliations.
+Thus, the function `find_insitution_information(institution_name_raw, universites_lookup, cities_lookup)` is called to find whether this raw data field matches any institution or location stored in the `universities_lookup.tsv` or `cities_lookup.tsv`.
 It is important to note that data about location/place after the transformation pipeline is always at the country level.
 (At the end, these values, institution name and place, are stored in up-to-date DB in the table "AFFILIATIONS").
-4.	*To enrich the authors' information (to receive their real-life h-indices or position), the scholarly3 (and function do_scholarly_call(author)) is used.
+4.	*To enrich the authors' information (to receive their real-life h-indices or position), the [scholarly](https://github.com/scholarly-python-package/scholarly) (and function `do_scholarly_call(author)`) is used.
 This module allows retrieving the authors' and publications' information from Google Scholar.*
 ```
 # Example of retrieving the author's real-life h-index by using a scholarly module